Conditions générales d’achat de Form-on.com

 The contracting party shall not be entitled to set off his own receivables against Doka claims or receivables or to withhold or reduce payments for whatever reason.
 This prohibition in respect of offsetting receivables shall not apply to the contracting party’s receivables if these have been acknowledged in writing by Doka or if they have been recognized by a declaratory judgement.

 1. Where Doka has made documentation available to the contracting party – in particular, drawings, plans and samples – the contracting party shall, in particular, check these to ensure that they are correct and complete and, if any doubts exist in this respect, the contracting party shall take the initiative to clarify these with Doka.
 Documentation that has been handed over shall remain the property of Doka and is to be handed back to Doka at the end or upon completion of the contract.
 Copyright and/or other industrial property rights to these documents have not been transferred by Doka or assigned for use.
+Any verbal or written references or the use of brands, trademarks, company names or other marks to identify Doka, affiliated companies of Doka and their products or services to third parties is not permitted to the CP without prior written consent.

 2. The contracting party undertakes to treat in the strictest of confidence all documents and other information received from Doka and in particular, but not exclusively, production know-how, quantities, documentation and drawings, which are made available to the contracting party in the course of the business relationship with Doka or from which the contracting party derives knowledge in another way, and only to use these for the purpose set out in the subject of the agreement.
 This duty shall not cease when the business relationship ends.